 - C-reactive protein (CRP): A protein that’s often present when inflammation is found in the body

 - Urine tests to check for blood or protein in the urine and evaluate kidney function

 - Biopsies to assess damage to the skin or kidneys

 - A multidisciplinary team approach to care: Because lupus can affect so many different organs and body systems, you may need a variety of specialists working together on your care team.
-As an academic medical center, Cooper has physician experts in more than 75 specialties, giving you convenient access to all the expertise you need, all in one place.
+As an academic health system, Cooper has physician experts in more than 75 specialties, giving you convenient access to all the expertise you need, all in one place.

 - Personalized treatment based on your symptoms, age, general health, and how severe your condition is.
 The goals of lupus treatment include easing symptoms, preventing flare-ups, and preventing damage to your organs and skin.

 - Medications are a key part of lupus treatment, and may include anti-inflammatory, immunosuppressive and anti-malarial drugs, as well as a new class of drugs known as biologics

 - Access to clinical trials: As an academic health system with extensive clinical expertise in treating lupus, Cooper is involved in research of new pharmaceutical treatments for this disease.
 When appropriate, you may be offered the opportunity to participate in a clinical trial, giving you access to novel treatments before they are widely available.